 - salt and pepper to taste

 Cook the quinoa according to package directions, taking care to rinse at least five times before cooking to eliminate bitterness.
 Rinse, rinse, rinse!
-If I’ve learned anything about cooking with quinoa, it needs a good rinse first.
+If I’ve learned anything about cooking with quinoa, it’s that it needs a good rinse first.
 Allow to cool completely.

-Add the herbs to the cooled quinoa, and toss well.
+Add the herbs to the cooled quinoa and toss well.

-Make the dressing: whisk olive oil, lemon & lime juice, and salt & pepper together, until emulsified.
+Make the dressing: whisk olive oil, lemon & lime juice, and salt & pepper together until emulsified.
 Then toss well into quinoa and herb salad.
 Add chopped tomatoes and allow to rest for 1 hour before serving.